planer-pro/Johnny5_Server/README.md

 # Johnny5_Server_Led13
 Test server to control Arduino from J5

-Hi everyone.
-Yhis is a start project of most project on Jonny-Five.
-It connect arduino board whith J5 web server.
+Hello.
+This is the starting project for most projects on Jonny-Five.
+It connects the arduino card to the J5 web server and changes the data.